 The inspiration for the World's Challenge Challenge came together as we planned for Western University's first International Week in 2013.
 How could we engage students in thinking more about global issues and taking productive steps towards finding solutions?
 We looked to several sources of inspiration for the answer.
-The first being His Excellency, The Right Honourable David Johnston, Governor-General of Canada, and former Dean of Law at Western, who wrote the following in 2012, in The Globe and Mail, one of Canada's national newspapers:
+The first being His Excellency, The Right Honourable David Johnston, former Governor-General of Canada, and former Dean of Law at Western, who wrote the following in 2012, in The Globe and Mail, one of Canada's national newspapers:

 “It is perhaps the defining question of our time: How to tackle the complex, interrelated challenges of the 21st century in a coherent and effective way?
 The answer, I am convinced, lies in what I call the diplomacy of knowledge, defined as our ability and willingness to work together and share our learning across disciplines and borders.
 When people achieve the right mixture of creativity, communication and co-operation, remarkable things can happen.”